wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/4-manage-ediscovery-cases.md

 100

+> [!NOTE]
-**Note**: After you run an eDiscovery search estimate, you can view keyword statistics.
+> After you run an eDiscovery search estimate, you can view keyword statistics.
 These statistics show details about the number of items returned for each keyword used in the search query.
 If more than 100 source mailboxes are included in the search, an error is returned if you try to view keyword statistics.

   :::column-end:::